-12.FINANCIAL INSTRUMENTS
+12. FINANCIAL INSTRUMENTS

-The fair values of the Company's cash, promissory notes payable to related parties, trade and other payables, and amounts due to related party approximate their carrying values because of the short-term nature of these instruments.
+The fair values of the Company's cash, trade and other payables, and amounts due to related party approximate their carrying values because of the short-term nature of these instruments.
 The fair value of the Company's investments is detailed in Note 5.